personal finance | JANUARY 23, 2023

 • Streamline your holdings.
 Asset allocation options can provide a diversified portfolio in a single investment and are rebalanced regularly.

 • Automate investing.
-Contribute a set amount regularly to a tax-advantaged or taxable investment account.
+Set up a recurring contribution amount to a tax-advantaged or taxable investment account.

 March—Prepare for Tax Time